 If you decide to buy a cedar casket online, you’ll have to conduct thorough research to ensure you’re purchasing from a reputable company.
 However, depending on the number of suppliers in your immediate area, searching for a casket online may give you the freedom to consider a wider range of options.

-It’s also possible to buy a cedar casket from a major brand or marketplace, such as Target, Alibaba, Amazon, Walmart, and numerous others.
+It’s also possible to buy a casket from a major brand or marketplace, such as Target, Alibaba, Amazon, Walmart, and numerous others.
+Unfortunately, most of the caskets offered by these retailers are made of steel or hardwood.

-Your chosen funeral home might also sell caskets directly.
+Your chosen funeral home likely also sells caskets.
 If they offer one that suits your needs, budget, and preferences, you could save time by not having to search for an outside supplier.
+(Keep in mind that you're not required to buy a casket from the funeral home you're using for other services.
+The funeral home must accept a casket purchased elsewhere)

 Cedar Caskets: What You Need to Know